Contact Us

 What is the difference between your Ultimate China & China Escapades private tours?

-Our Ultimate China (UC) tours are accompanied by a China Host to provide the best possible service, while our China Escapades tours have greater independence at a lower price.
+Our Ultimate China (UC) tours are accompanied by a China Host to provide the best possible service, while our China Escapades (CE) tours have greater independence at a lower price.
 There is no difference in quality between Ultimate China & China Escapade tours, only between their service structure, inclusions and offered destinations.
 Please see Our Philosophy for more information.

 FacebookTwitterLinkedInSHARES